volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 In JavaScript, **callback functions** were initially used to handle asynchronous operations.

-However, managing callbacks tends to be tricky when you want to do some complex operations and you may end up in a callback hell.
+However, managing callbacks tends to be tricky when you want to do some complex operations and you may end up in callback hell.

 That's what is solved by promises.